todd-dsm/macops-ansible/docs/info-et-al.md

 1. Check automation logs for errors
 2. Verify you ran with appropriate permissions
 3. Some settings require logout/login or reboot
-4. Re-run specific roles: `./bootstrap.sh TEST --tags "macos"`
+4. Re-run specific roles: `./bootstrap.sh --tags "macos"`

 **For additional help:**